-Tire Pressure Monitoring System & Wheel Alignment are two basic parts of your vehicle regular maintenance.
+Tire Pressure Monitoring System & Wheel Alignment are two basic parts of your vehicle’s regular maintenance.
 Understand everything about them, here!

 What is a Tire Pressure Monitoring System or TPMS?

 Since 2008 every US vehicle has been equipped with a tire-pressure-monitoring system also referred to as TPMS.
-The TPMS alarm system to give warning alert to the driver when there is significantly low pressure in either one or more of your tires.
+The TPMS alarm system gives a warning alert to the driver when there is significantly low pressure in either one or more of your tires.
 Most of the tire pressure monitoring systems in modern vehicles use the latest technology sensors placed inside the wheels to identify if their tires are properly or poorly inflated.
-If the tire pressure in any of your tire rubs a certain amount as specified by your manufacturer, an indicator light will be illuminated in your vehicle dashboard or instrument panel.
+If the tire pressure in any of your tires rubs a certain amount as specified by your manufacturer, an indicator light will be illuminated on your vehicle dashboard or instrument panel.

 Types of Tire Pressure Monitoring System